jdip19/exe/README.md

-Hello my name is jaydip upadhyay
+Hello my name is Jaydip Upadhyay
-I am a student of computer science and engineering from india.
-I have completed my bachelors in computer application technology with specialization in software
+I am a UI/UX Designer with fond to explore front end technologies